microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 In this exercise, you integrated an Active Directory forest with an Azure Active Directory tenant by creating an Azure Active Directory tenant and activating an Enterprise Mobility + Security E5 trial, creating and configuring an Azure AD user, purchasing a custom domain name, assigning a custom domain name to the Contoso Azure AD tenant, configuring DNS suffix in the Contoso Active Directory forest, installing Azure AD Connect, enable Active Directory Recycle Bin, configuring Azure AD Connect attribute-level filtering, initiating and verifying directory synchronization, configuring Hybrid Azure AD join, and performing Hybrid Azure AD join of a Windows Server 2016 VM.

 ## Exercise 2: Manage Authentication, Authorization, and Access Control in Hybrid Scenarios

 Duration: 150 minutes

 **Overview**

-In this exercise, you will optimize authentication, authorization, and access control for Contoso Active Directory environment integrated with the Contoso Azure AD tenant by enabling Azure AD Multi-Factor Authentication, enabling Azure AD password writeback and Self-Service Password Reset, implementing, Azure AD Password Protection, enabling Azure Active Directory Identity Protection, enabling Automatic Intune Enrollment, as well as implementing Azure AD Privileged Identity Management and Azure AD Conditional Access Policies.
+In this exercise, you will optimize authentication, authorization, and access control for Contoso Active Directory environment integrated with the Contoso Azure AD tenant by enabling Azure AD Multi-Factor Authentication, enabling Azure AD password writeback and Self-Service Password Reset, implementing Azure AD Password Protection, enabling Azure Active Directory Identity Protection, enabling Automatic Intune Enrollment, as well as implementing Azure AD Privileged Identity Management and Azure AD Conditional Access Policies.

 ### Task 1: Create Active Directory groups

 In this task, you will create and configure Active Directory groups that will be used to control authentication, authorization, and access control and synchronize them to the Contoso Azure AD tenant.

-1. Within the Remote Desktop session to **DC1**, on the **Server Manager** window, under **Tools** start the **Active Directory Users and Computers** console.
+1. Within the Remote Desktop session to **DC1**, on the **Server Manager** window, under **Tools**, start the **Active Directory Users and Computers** console.

 2. In the **Active Directory Users and Computers** console, expand **corp.contoso.com** on the left and navigate to **Demo Accounts > Groups**.

     ![In this screenshot, the Active Directory Users and Computers console is depicted with the left navigation expanded to 'corp.contoso.com' > 'Demo Accounts' > 'Groups' with 'Groups' selected.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/NodeNavigation.png "Navigate to DemoAccounts > Groups in Active Directory Users and Computers")

-3. In the **Groups** directory, right-click then select **New** then select **Group**.
+3. In the **Groups** directory, right-click, select **New**, and select **Group**.
 Create a new group with the following settings and select **OK**:

     - Group name: **Engineering - Mandatory MFA**